Phoebus-Ma/Python-Helper/Process.PY/README.md

 5. process-queue.py ---- Use queue for interprocess communication.
 6. process-pipe.py  ---- Use pipe for interprocess communication.
 7. process-manager.py ---- Use manager for interprocess communication.
+8. daemon-mulproc.py---- Daemon multiprocessing, When the parent process exits, the daemon process also exits.
+9. daemon-unix.py   ---- Daemon process for Unix-like platform, The state of the parent process does not affect the child process.
+10. daemon-win.py   ---- Daemon process for Windows platform, The state of the parent process does not affect the child process.

 ### Example:

 1. Process Test:
 ```console
 $ python process.py